 We are excited to re-introduce the custom ALiEMU Coaches feature, where you can sort and download your learner’s data in bulk.
 You asked for it, and we are delivering, thanks to the generous financial support of the CORD organization.

-However, this means we are removing the more laborious Public Report option that we had cobbled together earlier.
+As of April 28, 2021 we have phased out the laborious Public Report that launched with the ALiEMU redesign.
 That also means all coaches/educators will need to create a new, free ALiEMU account.
 Don’t worry, all learner course completion data will appear on your dashboard, dating back to when the new ALiEMU site launched on August 1, 2020.
 We apologize for the inconvenience.